-This Official Statement, which includes the Appendices hereto, provides certain information regarding the issuance of \$84,545,000\ North Texas Municipal Water District Muddy Creek Regional Wastewater System Contract Revenue Bonds, Series 2024 (the "Bonds").
-Capitalized terms used in this Official Statement have the same meanings assigned to such terms in the Resolution authorizing the Bonds (the "Bond Resolution" or "Resolution") to be adopted on the date of sale of the Bonds which will authorize the issuance of the Bonds, except as otherwise indicated herein.
+This Official Statement, which includes the Appendices hereto, provides certain information regarding the issuance of \$44,505,000 North Texas Municipal Water District Buffalo Creek Wastewater Interceptor System Contract Revenue Bonds, Series 2025 (the "Bonds").
+Capitalized terms used in this Official Statement have the same meanings assigned to such terms in the Resolution authorizing the Bonds (the "Resolution") which will authorize the issuance of the Bonds, and the Approval Certificate of the District approving certain terms of the Bonds (the "Approval Certificate" and together with the Resolution, the "Bond Resolution").